A Tiny Voice

 Let's go down to Union Street

-where all the impoverished people meet
+where impoverished people meet

 around barrels brimming with green despair.

-They'll fidget nervously while we stare
+They'll fidget nervously while we stare,

-as each in turn will dip a cup
+as each in turn dips a cup,

 On Union Street the barrels overflow

-so we'll see many rounds before we go
+so we'll see many rounds before we go.

 Luvgood Carp, Editor-in-Chief